 Allergy Prevention Methods

+It can be a challenging process to determine what your Dachshund is allergic to, but it can be done.
 If you have tried switching dog foods and adding supplements, but it just isn’t working…have your dog tested for allergies at the vet.

 Generally, your vet will do a blood or a patch test to find out what allergens are bothering your poor doxie.
 Your vet can then formulate a special allergy medication for your dog to help with their allergy issues.